Information criteria for non-normalized models: Introduction

 \section{Introduction}

-We consider here the estimation of parametric statistical models which are non-normalized.
+We consider here the estimation of parametric statistical models which are non-normalized (energy-based).
 A non-normalized model is one in which the probability density does not integrate to unity.
-Given a functional form $\widetilde{p}(x \mid \theta)$ for the parametrized density, the actual normalized model would be given by
+Given a functional form $\widetilde{p}(x \mid \theta)$ for the parametrized density\footnote{In this paper, all measures are assumed to have densities (on $\mathbb{R}^d$ or its subset) and a measure and its density are identified without loss of generality for convenience.
+We explicitly write input arguments (such as $x,y,z$) of densities for clarity.}, the actual normalized model would be given by

 where